seeq12/eclipse-import-projects-plugin/README.md

 When launching Eclipse, add the `-import <root project folder>` command line parameter.
 This will cause Eclipse to recursively search the supplied folder for .project files and import them into the workspace.
 If they are already present in the workspace, they will be refreshed.
+The path supplied must be an absolute path.

 You can supply multiple `-import` directives to import multiple folders.
 E.g. `-import <folder 1> -import <folder 2>`.

+The plugin will log activity and any errors to the Eclipse *Error Log* view (`Window > Show View > Other > Error Log`).

 ## Supported Configurations